YinJC/uk-tex-faq/FAQ-sysunix.md

----
-layout: page
-title: Unix and GNU Linux systems
+# Unix and GNU Linux systems
----

   Note that Mac OS/X, though it is also a Unix-based system, has different options; users should refer to the information in